ProGamerGov/captum/captum/optim/algorithms.md

 This loss helps break up polysemantic layers, channels, and neurons by encouraging diversity across the different batches.
 This loss is to be used along with a main loss.

 * Pros: Helps separate polysemantic features into different images.
 * Cons: Requires a batch size greater than 1, and can be extremely slow with large batch sizes.
 This loss really only works on targets that are polysemantic.
-There is also no control over what features are separated out.
+There is also no control over how features are separated out into groups.

 ### ActivationInterpolation
 This loss helps to interpolate or mix visualizations from two activations (layer or channel) by interpolating a linear sum between the two activations.